 subject to equations~(\ref{eq:time}), (\ref{eq:budget}) and (\ref{eq:Hprod}).
 Solving this maximization problem gives: \paragraph{Opportunity costs of home production.} Let $\lambda$ denote the Lagrange multiplier.
 Define the shadow value of an hour spent in home production by spouse $j$ as

 where $u_H$ is marginal utility from household production.
 From the F.O.Cs,

 and

 Thus, women's value of household work her wage net of the social cost from working outside.
-On the contrary, men's opportunity cost of home labor is simply their wages.\paragraph{Reduced-form labor supply and decomposition.}Solving the household problem yields Marshallian labor-supply functions:
+On the contrary, men's opportunity cost of home labour is simply their wages.\paragraph{Reduced-form labour supply and decomposition.}Solving the household problem yields Marshallian labour-supply functions: